 Norman Reef

-Due to the biodiversity and health of Norman Reef, many marine creatures are found within this special dive and snorkel spot.
+Due to the biodiversity and health of Norman Reef, many marine creatures are found within this special dive and snorkel site.
 Jump in and spy brightly coloured nudibranchs, manta rays, moray eels, turtles and an abundance of fish at the bustling section of the World Heritage-listed Great Barrier Reef!

 Nudibranchs